mathigon/textbooks/content/exploding-dots/content.md

 ---

 Mathematicians call these numbers __*p*-adic numbers__, where the *p* stands for “prime”.
-Even though they don't seem particularly relevant in everyday life, _p_-adic numbers turn out to be very useful in certain parts of mathematics.
+Even though they don’t seem particularly relevant in everyday life, _p_-adic numbers turn out to be very useful in certain parts of mathematics.

 For example, many unanswered problems in mathematics are related to prime